Buyer’s Guide: Home Safes

 Below, these three examples of the best home safes have all earned impressive ratings from consumers.
 Play it safe and start your search here.

 Deter theft and enjoy protection from both fire and water with this highly rated, reasonably priced composite safe.
 The SentrySafe Fireproof and Waterproof Safe with Digital Keypad is made of sturdy steel and has four live-locking bolts, a pry-resistant hinge bar, and bolt-down hardware.
 Contents including USB drives, CDs, and DVDs remain safe from fire, heat, and smoke damage for up to one hour, and dry and protected for up to 24 hours in eight inches of water.
 The digital keypad has a backup key for extra security, and other worthwhile features include an interior light and a locking drawer.
 Though available in three sizes, the 1.23 cubic foot model is sufficient for most homeowners; its exterior measures 16.3 in.
 W x 19.3 in.
 D x 17.8 in.
-H. Buy now.
+H.

-BEST BURGLARY SAFE: Viking Security Biometric Safe
+MOST BURGLAR-PROOF: Viking Security Biometric Safe

 Secure money, jewelry, and other small valuables in the compact (14 in.
 W x 10 in.
 D x 10 in.
 H) Viking Security Biometric Safe.
 Along with a 20 mm deadbolt locking system with two pry-resistant steel locking bars, the safe also uses biometrics to “read” your unique fingerprint to unlock the door.
 You can program up to 32 fingerprints or use the backup PIN code.
 Inside, the safe has an adjustable shelf, an interior LED light, and carpet to protect contents from scratches or damage.
 There’s even a warning beep should you forget to lock the door.
 Keep in mind, however, this safe is not fire- or water-resistant.
-Buy now.

-MOST TRAVEL-FRIENDLY SAFE: SentrySafe Fire-Resistant Chest
+MOST PORTABLE: SentrySafe Fire-Resistant Chest

 Keep important papers and digital media safe from fire in the budget-friendly SentrySafe Fire Resistant Chest.
 This small (6.1 in.
 H x 14.3 in.
 W x 11.2 in.
 D) safe is rated for fire endurance up to half an hour.
 It locks with a key and has a handle for a quick grab in case you need to vacate the premises in a hurry.
 It’s an excellent choice for fire safety, but it’s not burglarproof, so it’s not the best spot to stash cash or valuables.
-Buy now.